CoinExample/ANG/doc/README_osx.txt

 Deterministic OSX Dmg Notes.

-Working OSX DMG's are created in Linux by combining a recent clang, the Apple's binutils (ld, ar, etc), and DMG authoring tools.
+Working OSX DMG's are created in Linux by combining a recent clcoinname, the Apple's binutils (ld, ar, etc), and DMG authoring tools.

-Apple uses clang extensively for development and has upstreamed the necessary functionality so that a vanilla clang can take advantage.
+Apple uses clcoinname extensively for development and has upstreamed the necessary functionality so that a vanilla clcoinname can take advantage.
 It supports the use of -F, -target, -mmacosx-version-min, and --sysroot, which are all necessary when building for OSX.
 A pre-compiled version of 3.2 is used because it was not available in the Precise repositories at the time this work was started.
 In the